gojimmypi/IoT_BBQ/Assignments/Exercise_7.md

-# Exercise 7 What an interviewer looks for in reponses.
+# Exercise 7 What an interviewer looks for in responses.

 ## Objective